Living in Truth:

 In Chapter 3, it was noted that the 777 years attributed to Lamech was only a symbolic figure.
 The number seven was the number of Thoth (Lamech I), it was the number of the Great Pyramid, and also the Biblical number of completion.
 The Patriarch Enoch was said to live 365 years.
 This figure of 365 is likewise highly symbolic.
 The god Enki (Enoch) was "Lord of the Earth," and responsible for determining the properties of Earth.
 Of course, 365 is the number of whole days in one year.
 The Earth revolves around the Sun in approximately 365.25 days.
 The 365 years of Enoch are the fewest of all the early Patriarchs.
 However, there is no indication that the life span of the god Enki was in any way cut short.
 In the lore of Mesopotamia, Ea-Enki remained alive (if not fully active) right up until the time of the Great Flood.
 He did "vanish" at this time, but so did the rest of the pantheon.

 Auibre Hor is best known for another item found in his tomb.
-This is a full-scale "ka-statue" of the naked Auibre Hor in a striding pose.
-Nudity in burial statues may have symbolized rebirth along with the removal of guilt for the sins of one's lifetime.
+This is a full-scale “ka-statue” of the naked Auibre Hor in a striding pose.
+Nudity in burial statues may have symbolized rebirth along with the removal of guilt for the sins of one’s lifetime.
+(It also was associated with the later Moses figure, Akhenaten, and relates to the “nakedness” of Adam/Atum (before “eating the forbidden fruit”).[ee]
 The media of carved wood accentuates the natural state of the pharaoh.
-Antenna-like arms of the ka symbol protruding from his head, and the spooky inlaid eyes of the statue lend an alien quality to the departed Auibre.x The first Enoch, that is the god Enki, was believed to have ascended to heaven on more than one occasion.
+Antenna-like arms of the ka symbol protruding from his head, and the spooky inlaid eyes of the statue lend an alien quality to the departed Auibre.[ff]
+The first Enoch, that is the god Enki, was believed to have ascended to heaven on more than one occasion.
 However, the disappearance of the second Enoch can be attributed to more mundane factors.
-Au-ibre maimed a rival prince and was forced into exile.
-He was given refuge in Mesopotamia and eventually was able to renew his kingship.
-During the reign of Amenemhet III, he returned to Egypt with a vengeance.
-We shall also return to this mysterious figure in the next chapter, and learn more about his sudden departure from Egypt, if not from the world.

 Methuseleh: Senusret III

 Senusret II (Jared) and Auibre-Hor (Enoch) were succeeded, and quite probably also deposed by the warrior king Senusret III.
-In Genesis, Senusret III is called the Patriarch Methuseleh ("Man of the Missle") and by association was considered a repetition of the earlier Patriarch Mehushael (Horus).
-As Horus became the champion of his fallen father Osiris, so Senusret III avenged the death of his father Amenemhet II, the Middle Kingdom Osiris.
-He usurped the place of the usurper.
-One of his Biblical epithets is Malkiel, "king (appointed) by God," which hails back to the earlier grabber, Sargon/Israel, "ruler by right/God."
+In Genesis, Senusret III is called the Patriarch Methuseleh (“Man of the Missile”) and indicates that he took assumed the role of Horus the Younger (son of Horus the Elder and honorary son of the fallen Osiris).
+Normally, the Horus the Younger role spanned two dynasties, however Senusret III occupies the middle of the 12th Dynasty instead.
+This was an innovation later repeated by Thutmose III in the middle of the 18th Dynasty.
+As Horus became the champion of his fallen fathers Horus the Elder and Osiris, so Senusret III avenged the deaths of the “twins” Amenemhet II and Sekhemkare.
+He usurped the place of the usurper Senusret II (Jared) and his fallen son Auibre Hor.
+One of his Biblical epithets is Malkiel, “king (appointed) by God,” which hails back to the earlier grabber, Sargon/Israel, “ruler by right/God.”

-His father Amenemhet II had a world-view.
+Amenemhet II had a world-view.
 The towering Senusret III also looked outward.
 According to Manetho, Senusret stood seven feet and two inches tall.
 Herodotus makes him a more modest six feet and six inches.
-One Biblical epithet of Senusret is Ishod, "man of great size."y The legendary long legs of Senusret were certainly put to good use in his wide travels.
-Another Biblical epithet of Senusret is Shashak, the "pedestrian."
-Although not confirmed by archaeology, Manetho asserted that Senusret "conquered all Asia in 9 years and Europe as far as Thrace."z Senusret assumed the Kassite (Indian/Sanskrit) name of Gandash.
+One Biblical epithet of Senusret III is Ishod, “man of great size.” [gg] The legendary long legs of Senusret were certainly put to good use in his wide travels.
+Another Biblical epithet of Senusret is Shashak, the “pedestrian/strider.”
+Although not confirmed by archaeology, Manetho asserted that Senusret “conquered all Asia in 9 years and Europe as far as Thrace.” [hh] Senusret assumed the Kassite (Indian/Sanskrit) name of Gandash.
 In China, he was remembered as Kun, founder of the very first imperial dynasty of China.

-There is a "striking" resemblance between the name Methuseleh "Man of the Missle/Spear" and that of Senusret meaning "Man of (the goddess) Sret."
+There is a “striking” resemblance between the name Methuseleh (a.k.a.
+Patriarch Shelah) “Man of the Missile/Spear” and that of Senusret meaning “Man of (the goddess) Sret.”
 The Egyptian sret would have been similar in pronunciation to the Hebrew seleh.
 Sret, also written as Wosret, was the manifestation of Isis as the Earth Goddess or Goddess of the Mines.
-Another Biblical name for Methuseleh is Resheph son of Beriah.
-Senusret III was not the literal son of Senusret II (Beriah), however he was his political successor.
-The name Resheph means "thunderbolt."
+Another Biblical name for Methuseleh is Resheph son of Beriah (the Elder).
+Senusret III was not the literal son of Senusret II, however he was his political successor.
+The name Resheph means “thunderbolt.”
 This nickname links the famous military man Senusret III (a.k.a.
 Sesostris) to the patron Greek god Zeus.

-After the death or disgrace of Khendjer, the next co-regent of Senusret was Amenemhet III.
-Amenemhet ruled for about 45 years.
+Amenemhet was crowned at a very early age and ruled for up to 45 years.
 About 30 of those 45 years were alongside Senusret III.
-Amenemhet III was a king of the late Egyptian Middle Kingdom.
-However the circumstances of his reign provided a convenient place for a "flash back" to a great hero and event of a much earlier age.
+Within about eight years of rule, Amenemhet III reached puberty and was unable to sire royal sons of his own.
+His counterpart in the role of Lamech/Marduk was successful in royal fatherhood and eventually fulfilled the role of Lamech/Marduk.
+The childless Amenemhet was then pigeon-holed more exclusively as a Noah-figure, who was granted wisdom and longevity but not immortality (that came though a dynastic line).
+Although Amenemhet III was a king of the late Egyptian Middle Kingdom, circumstances of his reign provided a convenient place for a “flashback” to a great hero and event of a much earlier age.
 Amenemhet was seen as a repetition of the Great Flood survivor Utnapishtim, who was memorialized in the Gilgamesh legends and in the Bible beginning with Genesis 6.

 Senusret III recorded the annual flood level of the Nile during the first eight years of his reign.
 When Amenemhet III was appointed co-regent, he assumed this responsibility.
 Many of these readings have now been destroyed, however enough remain to indicate that Egypt was being vexed with greater and greater amounts of river water during this time period.
 The troubled expressions on the faces of Amenemhet III and Senusret III suggest that there were more disastrous floods than beneficial ones.